All Episodes

 And what do they say?

-Well, they're saying that we are right at the threshold of technologies that literally You know, tread on the creation of human life, and that our technology has gotten far ahead of our social consciousness, and that the Vatican themselves are setting up an office to deal with some of these sociological implications of some of these technologies.
+Well, they're saying that we are right at the threshold of technologies that literally tread on the creation of human life, and that our technology has gotten far ahead of our social consciousness,

-Not necessarily anti-aging technologies, but things that are allied with anti-aging technologies, such as the cloning technology that you address.
+and that the Vatican themselves are setting up an office to deal with some of the sociological implications of some of these technologies, not necessarily anti-aging technologies, but things that are allied with anti-aging technologies, such as the cloning technology that you address.

-And the 800 number?
+That's the 800 number.

 Thanks, Art.

-The 800 number for your listeners, and there's a special deal for Art Bell listeners.
+And there's a special deal for Art Bell listeners.

 Really?

-coming into the main conference if they want to do it and the 800 number is 800-634-6133.
+And we'll give them a very special price on coming into the main conference if they want to do it.

-There's going to be three days worth of conference on all aspects of anti-aging meds and everything
+There's going to be three days worth of conference on all aspects of anti-aging medicine, everything from testosterone replacement to Viagra to organ repair to transplant to DHEA melatonin, estrogen therapies to laser therapies.

-estrogen therapies to laser therapies I mean The latest and the greatest in medicine is all there under one roof, and we're expecting about 3,000 of the world's leaders in the field of anti-aging medicine to attend this conference.
+And we're expecting about 3,000 of the world's leaders in the field of anti-aging medicine to attend this conference.

 December 11th through the 13th.

-Right, and we hope to have a representative from the Vatican.
+And we hope to have a representative from the Vatican.

-Oh, I want to ask you about that!
+Oh, I want to ask you about that.

-So, you know, this is an entire new paradigm of healthcare.
+So this is an entire new paradigm of healthcare.

-And it raises so many important issues and we need someone with your, you know, your statesmanship kind of...
-Do they really want these kinds of questions?
+And we need someone with your, you know, your statesmanship kind of.

 Well, I think so.

-I think that the American Academy of Anti-Aging Medicine is probably one of the most forthright medical societies on the planet today and our membership wants to address these issues and they want to deal with them And if people like yourself and myself don't come forth and raise these questions, then all we're going to be left with are the bureaucrats in Washington who either want to suppress the technology or want to turn it to their own ends.
+And if people like yourself and myself don't come forth and raise these questions, then all we're going to be left with are the bureaucrats in Washington who either want to suppress the technology or want to turn it to their own ends.

 That's the one I imagine.